What we need

 The Mountain Lab is an offspring of General Humanity, a nonprofit artistic enterprise based in Hamburg, Germany and Digne-les-Bains, France.

-Get in touch with the Mountain Lab founders Ingrid and Remi via firstname.lastname@example.org.
-We are eager to receive your feedback and propositions!
+Get in touch with the Mountain Lab founders, Ingrid and Remi via firstname.lastname@example.org.
+We are eager to receive your propositions!

 The Mountain Lab is the fruit of our longtime reflection on the perspectival image as a foundation of the humanist ideology of dominion of “Man” over Earth and on the most recent metamorphosis of the image, the digital, where the image—merged with software—acts as a means of surveillance and control.
 (See SOFTIMAGE: Towards a New Theory of the Digital Image, 2015).